moebrowne/unearth/README.md

 # Unearth

-A simple tool toshow  the A records various name servers hold for a domain
+A simple tool to show the A records various name servers hold for a domain